 In July 2016, Tetra Tech published the first version of the QAPP under contract with EPA (Tetra Tech, 2016).
-That QAPP provided a general description of the modeling and associated analytical work that Tetra Tech would perform for the project, including following data quality objectives (DQOs) and quality
+That QAPP provided a general description of the modeling and associated analytical work that Tetra Tech would perform for the project, including following data quality objectives (DQOs) and quality control (QC) procedures to ensure that the final product satisfies EPA requirements.
+That QAPP also addressed the use of secondary data (data collected for another purpose or collected by an organization or organizations not under the scope of this QAPP) to support model development and application.

-QAPP: Green/Duwamish River Watershed Pollutant Loading Assessment - DRAFT - Page 12 -February 2020
+QAPP: Green/Duwamish River Watershed Pollutant Loading Assessment - DRAFT - Page 12 - February 2020